Complex vs convex Morse functions and geodesic open books

 We conclude the proof of Proposition~\ref{prop: 13} by Lemma~\ref{lem: twopage1} and Lemma~\ref{lem: twopage2} that the four pages of $\overline{\ob}_1$ coincides with the four pages of $\ob_3$ under the aforementioned diffeomorphism between $ST\S$ and $V(\S)$.
-This is more than enough to conclude that $\ob_1$ is isomorphic to $\ob_3$ by Lemma~\ref{lem: page}, after reversing the orientation of the pages of $\overline{\ob}_1$ first as explained in Remark~\ref{rem: ori}. \end{proof}
+This is more than enough to conclude that $\ob_1$ is isotopic to $\ob_3$ by Proposition~\ref{prop: onepageisotopic}, after reversing the orientation of the pages of $\overline{\ob}_1$ first. \end{proof}

-\begin{lemma} The open books $\ob_1$ and $\ob_4$ for $ST^*\S$ are isomorphic, provided that $P$ is convex with respect to the given metric on $\S$. \end{lemma}
+\begin{lemma} The A'Campo-Ishikawa open book $\ob_1$ and the cogeodesic open book $\ob_3$ for $ST^*\S$ are isotopic, provided that $P$ is convex with respect to the given metric on $\S$. \end{lemma}

 \begin{proof} The binding of both open books correspond to the link~$L(P)$ consisting of those vectors tangent to~$P$, hence they coincide.
-The geometric description in Remark~\ref{rem: openb} of the page~$S_0$ of the open book $\overline{\ob}_1$ of A'Campo \& Ishikawa coincides with the page of the open book $\overline{\ob}_4$ of Birkhoff \& Fried given by Theorem~\ref{thm: bir}, based on a set of geodesics satisfying the assumptions of a divide (see the top left of Figure~\ref{F:ACampo1}).
-Indeed they both correspond to the set of vectors tangent to the level sets of~$f$ in the black regions of~$\S\setminus P$.
-By reversing the orientations, we get the desired isomorphism of $\ob_1$ and $\ob_4$ using Lemma~\ref{lem: page}. \end{proof}
+The geometric description in Section~\ref{sec: ACampo} of the page~$S_0$ of the A'Campo-Ishikawa open book $\overline{\ob}_1$ coincides with the page of the geodesic open book $\overline{\ob}_3$ of Birkhoff \& Fried given by Theorem~\ref{thm: bir}, based on a set of geodesics satisfying the assumptions of a divide (see the top left of Figure~\ref{F:ACampo1}).
+Indeed, one can take the foliation of~$\Sigma\setminus P$ described after Definition~\ref{def: convexedivide} for constructing~$\overline{\ob}_3$ and a Morse function~$f$ having the leaves of this foliation for~$\overline{\ob}_1$.
+Then they both correspond to the set of vectors tangent to the level sets of~$f$ in the black regions of~$\S\setminus P$.
+By reversing the orientations, we get the desired isomorphism of $\ob_1$ and $\ob_3$ using Proposition~\ref{prop: onepageisotopic}. \end{proof}